AlexMekkering/Arch-Linux/docs/systemd-nspawn-containers.md

    systemd-nspawn --quiet --boot --link-journal=try-guest --network-veth -U --settings=override --private-users=0 --private-users-chown --machine=$CONTAINER
    ```

-To make the container priviledged again, enable the `PrivateUsers=false` again in the `.nspawn` file and start the container.
+To make the container privileged again, enable the `PrivateUsers=false` again in the `.nspawn` file and start the container.